What to expect

 – Swimsuits are required for therapy in the pool.
 There are showers to rinse off the chlorine after hydrotherapy.

-Peter treats SZV patients with referrals from their house doctor or hospital, for as long as SZV funds treatment.
-At the end of a specified period of funded treatment, Peter will determine if additional therapy is necessary and recommend additional SZV funding as required.
+We treat SZV patients with referrals from their house doctor or hospital, for as long as SZV funds treatment.
+At the end of a specified period of funded treatment, we will determine if additional therapy is necessary and recommend additional SZV funding as required.
+We also accept private patients and walk-ins.
+Therapy sessions last 30 minutes and cost 112 ANG or $65 (the price set by the Paramedical Association Sint Maarten).

 Please arrive at the clinic in time for your appointment (don’t forget to allow for the traffic!)

-Please call if you know cannot make your appointment and cancel
+Please call or WhatsApp if you cannot make your appointment and cancel (link to contact page)

-Don’t forget to talk with Peter throughout your treatment, especially if you have any concerns or find you have new or different pain.
+Don’t forget to talk with us throughout your treatment, especially if you have any concerns or find you have new or different pain.